 At 9.20 pm on November 8, 1939, a massive explosion rocked a Munich beer hall, the Bürgerbräukeller.
 The apparent attempt to assassinate Adolf Hitler was headline news around the world.
 Henrich Himmler was quick to blame the exiled Nazi leader Otto Strasser and the British Secret Service.
 The capture of two British SIS agents the next day aided the Nazi accusations.
-When a cabinetmaker named Johann Georg Elser from the Swabian town of Königsbronn was caught on the Swiss border and interrogated he confessed to being the sole perpetrator, though his confession did not end the controversy.
+When a cabinetmaker named Johann Georg Elser from the Swabian town of Königsbronn was caught on the Swiss border and interrogated in Munich he confessed to being the sole perpetrator, though his confession did not end the controversy.

 The bombing had unintented victims, while the ‘miraculous’ escape of the Nazi leaders fuelled the myth of Hitler’s invincibility, aiding the dictator's plan to invade in the West.
 The British press reacted by casting Elser as a tool of the Nazis, like the Dutchman Van der Lubbe, found guilty and executed for the 1933 fire in the Reichstag.
 After further interrogation in Berlin Elser and the two captured British SIS agents were imprisoned in Sachsenhausen and Dachau concentration camps to await a Nazi show trial.

 Elser was murdered in Dachau on April 9, 1945, when a show trial was no longer a Nazi priority.
 Conspiracy theories continued to mushroom in post-war years, with Elser still under suspicion of being in the employment of the Nazis, the British or the Communists.
-Not until after the discovery of his 203 page Gestapo interrogation record was there a consensus he had acted alone and was guided by his own convictions.
+Not until after the discovery of his Gestapo interrogation record was there a consensus he had acted alone and was guided by his own convictions.

 Once thought to be a Nazi stooge, Georg Elser is now recognised as a resistance fighter against the Third Reich by the German Resistance Memorial Centre, Berlin.